oebarbie/plan/readme.md

 ## plan

-- the repository contains my old plans and achievements(?)
+- the repository contains my old plans and achievements(?);
-- all info is in projects
+- all the data is stored in projects.